poketch/Foundry/Ghostwheel/v10/inspiration-shards-v2/README.md

 # Usage

+Requestor needs to be set to the `ALL` setting under the settings tab.

 1. Import the `insp-shards` macro as a World Script (I use World Scripter for this, it works fine)

 2. Add the `Inspiration Shards` feature to the PCs in question